khoaisohd/saifon/docs/README.md

 The selling point of ReactJS, flux architecture and its community is `simplicity`

-I believe that with a simple, clean and clear code base, we can move fast and creat a great product
+I believe that with a simple clean and clear code base, we can move fast and creat a great product